comaniac/tvm-benchmark/README.md

 Case Lists
 ---------------
-#### Machine Learning
+#### K-Means Clustering
-- K-Means Clustering: A method of vector quantization which is popular for cluster analysis in data mining.
+A method of vector quantization which is popular for cluster analysis in data mining.

+#### Logistic Regression
+The implementation of multinomial logistic regression.
+Gradient decent is adopted to refine the weight.

+TODO: 1.
+Add one more dimension for weight to model the bias.
+      2. Add regularizer (now we simply use zero regularizer).